mikkelmedm/PythonInceptionV3-Webcam/README.md

 The computer will now download the model for the recognition algorithm and run the program in fullscreen

 To exit the program press the opened window followed by 'q' on the keyboard.
-Then press ctrl+c in the Command prompt window to kill the process.
+Then press ctrl+c in the Command prompt window to kill the process entirely.

-- Now everything is installed, and the program can be runned by abovementioned method.
+- Everything is now installed, and the program can be runned by abovementioned method.

-- If the computer has been shut down or the directory in the Command prompt has been changed, to run the program, you simply have to navigate to the folder where the program is, and run the program again:
+- IF the computer has been shut down or the directory in the Command prompt has been changed, to run the program, you simply have to navigate to the folder where the program is, and run the program again:

 In Command prompt take the following steps: